 - Insert character: Insert a special character into the text such as a copyright symbol (©) or a diamond (♦).

-- Table: Insert a table into the text.
+- Table: Insert a table.

-Note: Formatting tables with the editor is limited.
+Formatting tables with the editor is limited.
 To allow for formatting, such as table borders or cell background colors, we recommend you create and format tables in MS Word or MS Excel, then copy and paste the table into the Moodle editor entry box.

 Undo and Redo

-- Undo: Undo the last action.
+- Undo: Undo previous actions.

-- Redo: Redo the last undone action.
+- Redo: Redo undone actions.